xgvargas/js-css-min-django/README.md

     }
 ```

-Here we define a path to the django project and the settings.py file to use while rendering the template tags. *You only need to define those if you have tags inside .js or .css, if you don't then simply ignore both*
+Here we define a path to the django project and the settings.py file to use while rendering the template tags. *You only need to define those if you have tags inside .js or .css, if you don't then simply ignore both*.

 In this case we have two blocks, *my js* and *my css*.